AdamFrostLab-UCSF/website/contact/index.md

 <div class="divider"> </div>

-## UCSF+Altos Labs Graduate Programs:
+## UCSF + Altos Labs Graduate Programs:
-  **[Biophysics](http://biophysics.ucsf.edu/)**: The Biophysics Graduate Program (BP) at the University of California, San Francisco (UCSF) prepares scientists to leverage new and emerging research tools—from bioinformatics to cryoEM—to quantify biological processes in living biological systems using physics and chemistry.
+  **[Biophysics](http://biophysics.ucsf.edu/)**: The Biophysics Graduate Program (BP) at the University of California, San Francisco (UCSF) prepares scientists to leverage new and emerging research tools, from bioinformatics to cryoEM, to quantify biological processes in living biological systems using physics and chemistry.

   **[Tetrad](http://tetrad.ucsf.edu/)**: The Tetrad graduate program offers diverse training in Biochemistry, Molecular Biology, Cell Biology, Developmental Biology and Genetics.